What is a Basement or Cellar Sump Pump and How Does it Work?

 A sump pump is designed to remove water from the lowest point in your home (such as your basement or cellar).
 There will be a hole around 2 feet deep and 18 inches wide in the concrete basement floor and the pump is placed in the sump pit or sump basin.

-As the groundwater rises, the water flows into the sump pit and collects until the pump is activated by a float inside which is similar to a toilet tank.
-Once the float rises to a set level, the float switch activates and the pump starts and the water is pumped out.
+As the groundwater rises, the water flows into the sump pit and collects until the pump is activated by a float inside, similar to a toilet tank.
+Once the float rises to a set level, the float switch activates and the pump starts, triggering the pumping out of excess water.

-The water is moved through a pipe along the soil below and forced into a draining space which is located away from the foundations of your home and prevents flooding, water damage and mould.
+The water is moved through a pipe and forced into a draining space which is located away from the foundations of your home.
+The water must be removed far enough away from your home to prevent flooding, water damage and mould.

 Where does the water drain to?